Sir Stirling Moss was one of the founding patrons of the Festival of Speed, and a regular competitor at the Revival.

 Porsche and Goodwood Festival of Speed bring people together from all over the world to celebrate the wonder of motorsport and car culture.
 This year we invite our fans and customers to join us at the ultimate automotive garden party and be a part of this cultural community, discovering everything that Porsche has to offer.

-Found on the outside of the challenging Molecomb Corner – the House of Porsche is an all-new hub of bespoke modern and heritage garages, sensory zones, featuring a stunning display of Porsche models, along with immersive and engaging experiences that will act as a catalyst for an unforgettable weekend of Porsche passion.
+Found on the outside of the hillclimb’s challenging Molecomb Corner – the Porsche stand will display models from the current product line-up in amongst multiple hands-on sensory experiences that will act as a catalyst for an unforgettable weekend of Porsche passion.